 Christmas season is definitely one of the best times in the year.
 A time to be home with friends and family and celebrating with decorations and food!
 Every town, city, and village has their own traditions for the holiday season, and Christmas in Syracuse is no different.
+We’ve already talked about our favorite activity: Lights on the Lake, but there’s so much more!
 From the typical tree lighting to a festival of trees and a gingerbread gallery, there are plenty of events to fit any personality for Christmas in Syracuse, New York.

 Christmas Tree Lighting